apostrophecms/docs/docs/cookbook/using-docker.md

 If you aren't hosting your project on a single server, you will need to have a different uploaded asset storage method.
 Typically this is a service like Amazon Web Services S3 or another similar service.
 Apostrophe is set up to easily use S3 services by adding environment variables.
 You can read more in the [documentation](https://v3.docs.apostrophecms.org/reference/modules/uploadfs.html#s3-storage-options).
 We can take advantage of this in Docker by expanding our `docker-compose.yml` and `.env` files.

 ### Changing the `docker-compose.yaml` file
 In order to pass the environment variables into our project container we just need to add them inside the `environment:` key.
 If we are using S3 services at Amazon, we need to add four variables: `APOS_S3_REGION`, `APOS_S3_BUCKET`, `APOS_S3_KEY`, and `APOS_S3_SECRET`.
 For other S3-type storage solutions, such as [filebase](https://filebase.com/), you will also want to set the `APOS_S3_ENDPOINT` variable.
-For Amazon, your `environment:` section should now look like this:
+For AWS, your `environment:` section should now look like this:

 <AposCodeBlock>